 You might find your UCAS Track hasn't been updated in time for results day morning, so don't be too concerned if your Track is still showing 'conditional firm'.
 It should update later in the day, but if it still hasn't by Friday morning, phone the university to find out what the issue is.

-When Track updates to show your place is confirmed, UCAS will put your AS12 letter in the post and will send you a copy by email.
+When Track updates to show your place is confirmed, UCAS will email your AS12 letter.
 Read it carefully and follow the instructions.
 Some universities don't need you to do anything else to confirm your place, but others do.
 The letter explains exactly what you are required to do.

-Either way, keep the letter safe, as you'll need it as proof for bank accounts and things like that.
+Either way, be sure to store the email (and ideally print out a copy of the letter).
+You'll need it as proof for bank accounts and things like that.
 Start a folder for all the information you receive from the university.

 |More about getting ready for uni:|